wuuusicong/ChinaVis2021Challenge/visSystem/README.md

-# visSystem
+# visual analysis for weather pollution

-> visual analysis for weather pollution
+> A vue-based visual analysis system for weather pollution based on vue-cli2.0

 ## Build Setup